-The stadium and the athletic complex should be viewed as a single entity, and can be used for as a major league spring training, facility and home for a minor league baseball team, amateur, youth and recreational sports.
+The stadium and the athletic complex should be viewed as a single entity, and can be used for spring training, amateur, youth and recreational sports.
 This will contribute to the area's exposure and reputation.
-Baseball-is a s Sports which attracts a wide variety of people.
-It Sports creates a positive, social atmosphere and builds the necessary elements of a traditional downtown.
+Sports attract a wide variety of people.
+Sports creates a positive, social atmosphere and builds the necessary elements of a traditional downtown.
 In addition, increased tourism will increase the demand for motels, restaurants, and additional entertainment.